 Returning Veterans Exemption

-Veterans returning from active duty in armed conflict are eligible to receive a $5,000 reduction in the equalized assessed value of their property only for each taxable year in which they return.
+A Returning Veterans Exemption is for veterans returning from active duty in armed conflict are eligible to receive a $5,000 reduction in the equalized assessed value of their property only for each taxable year in which they return.

-- an Illinois resident who has served as a member of the U.S. Armed Forces, Illinois National Guard or U.S. Reserve Forces,
+- Must be an Illinois resident who has served as a member of the U.S. Armed Forces, Illinois National Guard or U.S. Reserve Forces.

-- be returning from active duty in an armed conflict involving the armed forces of the U.S.,
+- Returning from active duty in an armed conflict involving the armed forces of the U.S.

-- owned or had a legal or equitable interest in the property and used it as a principal place of residence on January 1 of the Tax Year, and
+- Either own or had a legal or equitable interest in the property and used it as a principal place of residence on January 1, 2020.

-- be liable for the payment of property taxes.
+- Liable for the payment of property taxes.

-- If a veteran is discharged from active duty service, he or she will need to provide the Department of Defense DD Form 214 certified by the County Recorder or Recorder of Deeds or the Illinois Department of Veterans?
-Affairs.
+- If a veteran is discharged from active duty service, he or she will need to provide the Department of Defense DD Form 214 certified by the Cook County Clerk's Office or the Illinois Department of Veterans Affairs.